 Fortunately the tools for custom rug fabrication are lightweight and easily stored on shelves.
 No giant looms or complicated equipment to deal with at all.
 Tooling up your workshop requires a commitment of just under $4,000.00 dollars.
 Not bad considering that you can produce very high quality custom rugs with these tools right from your own home.

 Once you're exposed to the training systems for custom rug making (additional costs for training), then it generally takes a few weeks to fine tune your new skills.
 I started with a few personal rugs and then branched out to the public.
 I met with carpet stores, and Interior Designers and they really liked my samples.
 Eventually I landed a few BIG projects that boosted my confidence and I've never looked back.
 Custom Rug-making has been a full-time endeavor for myself and my partner for over 17 years now (as of 2007).

 As the years have passed and as the business has grown, I've seen a natural transition into a bigger space.
 The home based operation was just too small.
 Working from home can be great experience though, and sometimes I do miss those days.

-Have a question for Russell?
-Ask or leave a comment below!
+Have a question for Russell or want to leave a comment?